 How can Atlas help you?

-Atlas is a free programme available to you if you're working within a Secondary School in the Wolverhampton area.
+Atlas is a free programme available to you if you're working within both primary and secondary schools in the Wolverhampton area.
 You'll be empowered with:

 - Knowledge – about how bereavement can impact the lives of children and young people